Blood Clotting Disorders in Children

 - Protein S deficiency.
 This condition also ranges from mild to severe.
 As with protein C deficiency, many people have no symptoms or harmful clots.

 - Antithrombin deficiency.
-This inherited disorder greatly increases the risk for blood clots.
+This inherited disorder increases the risk for blood clots in the veins.
+It also increases the risk of developing blood clots during pregnancy or soon after delivery.

 What causes blood-clotting disorders in a child?